Deep Learning Statistical Arbitrage: Model

+Arbitrage trading relative to mimicking portfolios takes advantage of all assets in the market.
+In practice and modern statistical arbitrage theory, it has replaced the more restrictive idea of pairs trading, which considers relative trades between only two stocks.
+On an intuitive level, the mimicking portfolio represents the reference asset in the relative trade.
+It can be constructed even if there does not exist an individual stock that is highly correlated with a target stock.

+Our arbitrage portfolios based on residuals also allow us to benefit from an asset pricing perspective.
 Arbitrage portfolios are projections on the return space that annihilate systematic asset risk.
 For an appropriate asset pricing model, the residual portfolios should not earn a risk premium.
 This is the fundamental assumption behind any arbitrage argument.
 As deviations from a mean of zero have to be temporary, arbitrage trading bets on the mean revision of the residuals.
-In particular, for an appropriate factor model the residuals will have the following properties: \begin{enumerate} \item The unconditional mean of the arbitrage portfolios is zero: $\E [\epsilon_{n,t}]=0$. \item The arbitrage portfolios are only weakly cross-sectionally dependent. \end{enumerate} We denote by $\mathcal F_{t}$ the filtration generated by the returns $R_t$, which include the factors, and the information set that captures the risk exposure $\beta_{t}$, which is typically based on asset specific characteristics or past returns.
+In particular, for an appropriate factor model the residuals are expected to have the following properties: First, the unconditional mean of the arbitrage portfolios is zero, $\E [\epsilon_{n,t}]=0$.
+Second, the arbitrage portfolios are only weakly cross-sectionally dependent.
+We confirm empirically that once we use sufficiently many statistical or fundamental factors the residuals are indeed close to uncorrelated and have an average mean close to zero.
+However, while the asset pricing perspective provides a theoretical argument for mean reversion in residuals, our approach is still valid even if we omit some relevant risk factors.
+The relative trades would then only exploit the temporal time-series deviations from the risk factors captured by the mimicking portfolios.

+We denote by $\mathcal F_{t-1}$ the filtration generated by the returns $R_{t-1}$, which include the factors, and the information set that captures the risk exposure $\beta_{t-1}$, which is typically based on asset specific characteristics or past returns.